Baker’s cysts

 What is a Baker’s cyst?

 The upper and lower leg bones meet at the knee joint.
 Between them is the narrow joint cavity.
-To keep the joint working smoothly, the cavity is filled with a fluid known as synovial fluid.
+To keep the joint working smoothly, the cavity is filled with fluid.
 The joint and joint cavity are surrounded by the joint capsule, which also contains cushioning sacs of fluid that are called bursae.

 In adults, Baker’s cysts usually occur due to an injury or an inflammation in the knee joint.
 Depending on the size of the cyst, it may frequently be accompanied by a feeling of tightness or pain in the knee.